ioccc-src/winner/1990/cmills/README.md

     ./cmills [starting_cash]

-NOTE: we used a patch from Yusuke Endoh to get this to work in modern systems (it resulted in a bus error otherwise).
+We used a patch from [Yusuke Endoh](/winners.html#Yusuke_Endoh) to get this to work in modern systems (it resulted in a bus error otherwise).
 Thank you Yusuke for your assistance!

 ### Try: